N-J-Martin/st-andrews-dvsvc/README.md

  * Charity Register, stored in `resource` folder, with path updated in the `__SCOT_CHARITIES_PATH` variable in `heuristics/dvdvsc_scorers.py`.
 Retrieved from the [OSCR](https://www.oscr.org.uk/about-charities/search-the-register/download-the-scottish-charity-register/).  © Crown Copyright and database right [2025].
 Contains information from the Scottish Charity Register supplied by the Office of the Scottish Charity Regulator and licensed under the Open Government Licence v.3.0. (http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)

  * Python 3.10 or later
+ * Docker-compose or equivalent container is up-to-date and connected (if using)

 ## Use with Docker
+ Set `.env`  with environment variables as per `example.env`.
+Note, you do not need to use 'DB_HOST' for this section.

 After building the image with

 `docker compose build`